Your GP may send you to see a doctor who specialises in diagnosing and treating people with cancer.

 Things that can affect how much choice you have are whether you:

-- live in a city or a live in rural or remote area
+- live in a city or in a rural or remote area

 - have a common type of cancer or a rare cancer